openSUSE/mtui/Documentation/cli.rst

 ``-n, --noninteractive``
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When set, MTUI is run in a noninteractive mode without a command shell.
+When set, MTUI is run in a non interactive mode without a command shell.
 MTUI automatically applies the update and exports the results to the
 maintenance template before it quits.
 User input is not required.